Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Discussion

 Another, related aspect is our lack of understanding of the renormalizability properties of our class of theories.
 The question is whether any counterterms that are not already present in the Lagrangian need to be added in the process of renormalization.
 If, as originally conjectured in \cite{Krasnov:2006du}, it happens that this class of theories is closed under the renormalization, one could compute the associated RG flow, and then answer the question of how the defining function flows with energy in a quantitative way.
 In the absence of any such result, we could only choose the defining function by hand, which is what we did in obtaining the above stated amplitude results.
-In particular, our conclusion that the parity-violating processes are of importance only at Planck energies was based on such choices for the defining function.
-If in reality the defining function does not approach the GR one at low energies as we assumed in the main text, then the energy scales where the parity-violating processes become important may be different.
-In particular, because the cosmological constant $\Lambda=M^2$ gets involved, see (\ref{-+++}), (\ref{++++}), the associated energy scales may be much lower than $M_p$, which is a potentially very interesting effect.
+In particular, our conclusion that the parity-violating processes are of importance only at Planck energies was based on a particular choice of the defining function worked out in Appendix D. For this choice, one is guaranteed to have only Planckian modifications of gravity.
+However, if the defining function does not approach the GR one at low energies as in this simple case, then the energy scales where the parity-violating processes become important are different.
+In particular, because the cosmological constant $\Lambda=M^2$ gets involved, see (\ref{-+++M}), (\ref{++++M}), the associated energy scales become much lower than $M_p$, which is a potentially very interesting effect.
+Thus, it is worth stressing that a general member of our family of theories is very different from GR in its properties.
+Not only it is parity-violating, but more importantly, for a generic choice of the couplings $g^{(2)}, g^{(3)}, \ldots$ the theory becomes strongly coupled at a much lower energy scale than $M_p$, even if one makes $M_p\gg M$ by making the coupling $g^{(2)}$ large, see (\ref{Mp}).
+This makes GR a very special point in the family of theories that we studied, and makes the question of why it is GR that is seen at low energies very interesting.